 How long does it take to classify an item?

-The time effort to classify goods depends on the complexity of the products, material and products description and can take from 1 minute to half an hour per classification.
+The time needed to classify goods depends on the complexity of the products, material and products description and can take from 1 minute to half an hour per classification.
 Our classification specialists review required information to determine the right HS code.